Duaneart711/pid-ball-control/README.md

 ## Project Highlights

-- Closed-loop PID control implementation
+- Closed-loop PID control system
+- Arduino-based embedded programming
-- Real-time position feedback using a Sharp GP2Y0A21 infrared distance sensor
+- Real-time position feedback using an infrared distance sensor
-- Servo motor beam actuation
+- Servo motor beam control
-- Arduino-based embedded control system
-- PID gain tuning and controller optimization
+- PID tuning and controller optimization
 - Hardware integration and electrical wiring
-- Electromechanical system design
-- Experimental controller performance evaluation
+- Experimental testing and performance evaluation

 ---

-## System Description

-The system continuously measures the position of a ball along a beam using a Sharp infrared distance sensor.
-Position measurements are processed by an Arduino Uno running a PID control algorithm that calculates the difference between the desired and measured ball position.
+## How It Works

+The system uses a Sharp infrared distance sensor to continuously measure the position of the ball on the beam.
+Every 50 milliseconds, the Arduino reads the sensor, calculates how far the ball is from its target position, and determines how much the servo motor should tilt the beam.

+A PID controller makes these adjustments by considering three factors:

+- **Proportional (P):** Corrects the current position error.
+- **Integral (I):** Removes small errors that remain over time.
+- **Derivative (D):** Reduces overshoot and helps stabilize the ball's movement.

-The controller generates a corrective output that adjusts the servo motor angle, changing the inclination of the beam to move the ball toward the desired position.
-This feedback loop executes every 50 milliseconds, allowing the controller to compensate for disturbances and maintain stable ball positioning continuously.
+The controller output is converted into a servo angle, allowing the beam to respond smoothly and keep the ball near the desired position.

 ---